Why physical activity is important for children with disability

 - share, take turns and cooperate.

 Children with disability can do many sports and physical activities.
-Many sports have been modified so that children with disability can fully participate.
-Full and meaningful participation and inclusion in sport and all community activities is one of the rights of all children with disability.
+Many sports and other activities have been modified so that children with disability can fully participate.
+Full and meaningful participation and inclusion in sport and other community activities is one of the rights of children with disability.

 Types of physical activity